BYU-Hydroinformatics/ggst/docs/source/api.rst

 +--------------------------+----------------+-------------+---------------------+

-*To learn more about how this is calculated please visit our  :ref:`algorithm`   page
+*To learn more about how this is calculated please visit our algorithm page.

 This section will also help you create a dataframe, plot your data, and visualize your data on an animated map